docker/community/README.md

 # Docker Community

 Welcome to the Docker Community repo!
 This repo aims to centralize content (HOW-TOs, scripts, slides, etc) curated by the Docker Team for the Docker Community.
 The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during events.

-# Become an active member of the Docker Community

-[Sign up here](https://community.docker.com/registrations/groups/4316) to get involved as an active member of the Docker community!

-By joining this program you'll have the opportunity to become a more informed and engaged member of the Docker community.
-More specifically, benefits include:
-- Access to the Docker Community directory and Slack channels
-- Latest product updates, release notes and curated resources: tutorials, hands-on labs, code samples, White papers, etc.
-- Targeted invites and promo codes for Docker events or events sponsored by Docker.
-- Priority access to beta programs
-- Opportunities to get involved as a user / customer reference, mentor, speaker, blogger, meetup organizer and more!

-Everyone is welcome to join the Docker Community as long as long as they comply with our [Code of Conduct](https://github.com/docker/code-of-conduct).

-Don't hesitate to [contact us](mailto:community@docker.com) if you have questions or want to get involved as meetup organizers, speakers, sponsors, etc.

 # Resources